 The Comprehensive Examination consists of two parts:

-A student should plan to take the first-scheduled Comprehensive Examination following one semester of full-time residence in the PhD program or after three semesters for direct-entry PhD students.
+Examination is scheduled following one semester of full-time residence in the PhD program or after three semesters for direct-entry PhD students.
 The written examination is open book and will involve four days of work.

 Grading and Evaluation

 The grading and evaluation of the Comprehensive Examination will not be announced until a review has been conducted by the entire faculty of the Department of Civil and Environmental Engineering.
 Exam outcomes, whether official or unofficial, will not be communicated to the examinee until after the faculty as a whole have discussed the outcome and agreed on the decision.

-- Unconditional pass: the student performs satisfactorily in both written and oral portions of the Comprehensive Exam.|
+|Unconditional Pass||The student performs satisfactorily in both written and oral portions of the Comprehensive Exam.|

-- Conditional pass: the student must satisfy a set of conditions before s/he can be considered as being deemed to have passed the exam.
+|Conditional Pass||The student must satisfy a set of conditions before s/he can be considered as being deemed to have passed the exam.
 The committee should be specific on the timeframe for completion of the conditions.
 A conditional pass should not be awarded when a portion of the exam is to be retaken.
 A conditional pass does not require another review by the committee.|

 |No Decision||The committee has agreed and decided that the student should re-take all or a portion of the exam at a time specified by the committee and agreed upon by the examinee.
 It is recommended that retakes are scheduled the following May, but no later than the traditional scheduled exam period the following January.
 New questions must be written for partial or full retakes.|

-- Fail: the student did not perform satisfactorily in the exam.
+|Fail||The student did not perform satisfactorily in the exam.
 When a student fails, there is no option for that student to retake the exam.|